Five Ethnic Stereotypes in Mike Tyson’s Punch-Out

 1) Glass Joe

 On his pre-fight profile, it lists Joe’s residence as Paris, France.
 Hmm…frail, sickly, first and easiest character to beat in the whole game…and he’s from France?
 No way, dude.

 It’s a well-known fact among stereotype enthusiasts that Indians wear some kind of towel on their heads and derive some kind of transcendental, kung-fu juju from it.
 Tiger does something like that, and it’s called the “mirage dance”.
 Just watch Great Tiger slug it out against Little Mac and see how Punch Out put the nail right on the head.

 3) Piston Honda

 Start with the name.
 Piston, Honda.
 As in Asian = make automobile.
-The guy on the right of Piston is Chong Li, the North Korean bad guy who puts a hurtin’ on Ogre in the movie Bloodsport.
+He looks just like Chong Li, the North Korean bad guy who puts a hurtin’ on Ogre in the movie Bloodsport.
 Punch Out was released in ’87, a full year before Bloodsport.
 We would like to think that in no small measure did Piston supplement the stereotype of the mysterious, quiet, lethal Asian karate-man…if he didn’t suck so badly in the game.

 4) King Hippo

 According to his bio, Hippo is the chieftan of Hippo island, located somewhere in the South Pacific.
 Also he’s so fat that, once knocked down, he won’t even try to get back up.
 The producers of Punch Out are here presuming everything you know about Polynesian culture you got from movies.
 Ever seen a skinny island chief in any of those movies?
 Didn’t think so.